 Day 1: Arrival in Silkeborg

-Your hiking holiday starts in Silkeborg, where you stay in a B&B in the town centre.
-Take some time to explore the town that has a lot to offer tourists.
+Your hiking holiday starts in Silkeborg, where you stay in the beautiful Vejlsøhus Hotel scenically located by the lake Vejlsø.
+Just next door you find AQUA Aquarium & Wildlife Park – the biggest freshwater aqaurium in Northern Europe – which is free to visit for guests at Vejlsøhus.
+If possible you should arrive early, so you have time to explore Silkeborg that has a lot to offer tourists.
 We recommend a trip on the beautiful lakes with Hjejlen, which is the world’s oldest original coal-fired paddle steamer.
-You can also visit the AQUA Aquarium & Wildlife Park or the museum dedicated to the famous Danish painter Asger Jorn.
+You can also visit Museum Silkeborg, which exhibits the famous bog body Tollundmanden or if you are into art the Museum Jorn dedicated to the famous Danish painter Asger Jorn is a good option.

 Day 2: From Silkeborg to Svostrup